 The event is for nursing and midwifery students, and takes place on Thursday 16 September from 10am to 12pm, and is aimed at helping you make contact with peers and gain support with issues relating to living off-campus.

-To help us with organising the event, we ask that you register for this event and the link will be in your welcome letter, which you will receive later this month.
+To help us with organising the event, we will be asking you to register for this event and the link will be in your welcome letter, which you will receive later this month.